Installing modules and Virtual environments

 (new_project) $ deactivate

 Here, new_project is the name of the folder containing the virtual environment.
-If the folder doesn't already exist, a new folder will be created. source bin/activate will enable the virtual environment.
-Among other things, python or python3 will point to the version you used to create the environment, which is python3.9 in the above example.
+If the folder doesn't already exist, a new folder will be created.
+The command source bin/activate enables the virtual environment.
+Among other things, python or python3 will point to the version you used to create this environment, which is python3.13 in the above example.
 The prompt will change to the name of the folder, which is an easy way to know that you are inside a virtual environment (unless your normal prompt is something similar). pip install will be restricted to this environment.

-Once your work is done, use deactivate command to exit the virtual environment.
+Once your work is done, use the deactivate command to exit the virtual environment.
 If you delete the folder, your installed modules in that environment will be lost as well.
-See also:

 Creating your own package